 The Department of Campus Recreational Services offers a multifaceted program designed to encourage positive lifestyle choices and promote lifelong learning through both wellness and physical activity for Binghamton University students, faculty and staff.
 All program offices are located at the Recreation Center at the East Gym.
 Depending on the time of year and weather, the department serves 1,500-2,000 people per day.
 With all of the different programs offered, there is something for everyone and every lifestyle.

 Educational experiences at Binghamton University do not stop at the classroom door.
 The purpose of the Center for Civic Engagement (CCE) is to promote, support, and expand student and faculty involvement with the community.
 Engagement provides many benefits and can take a number of forms: 1) credit-bearing experiential education opportunities, such as internships and courses with community components (service-learning); 2) short and long-term voluntary service and participation in projects to benefit community organizations, such as fund-raising; and 3) community-based research initiatives.
 Community projects can be developed by University faculty or staff, offered by community organizations, or designed by students.
-Some of the larger community initiatives have included the United Way’s Day of Caring, Special Olympics, Habitat for Humanity, and walks for both the local food pantry and AIDS prevention.
 In addition, the CCE currently coordinates the Bridging the Digital Divide Project, which is aimed at expanding access to information technology for immigrants & refugees, the elderly, unemployed and youth from economically disadvantaged backgrounds.
 The center also works to engage Binghamton University students and local youth in community improvement initiatives through its Youth Engagement Project with Hinman College and various community partner organizations.

 Information about existing opportunities can be obtained by attending the annual Showcase of Community Opportunities, visiting the CCE website, or contacting CCE staff.
 As the BU Community Connection, CCE helps guide students to university offices and resources, as well as community agencies.